in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 > A Facade is a single class that represents an entire subsystem.

 Let's take the example of an event manager.
-An event manager is the go-to person when you want to organize an event.
+An event manager is a go-to person when you want to organize an event.
 He/She would handle several aspects of an event such as the decorations, the food, sending out invitations to guests, the music arrangements, and similar things.
 The event manager acts as the facade of the event organization subsystem.

 Consider the case of a distributed system.
 You typically have the need for multiple calls, across layers.